amsavarthinijayakumar-bit/Customer-Purchase-Behavior-Analysis-SQL/README.md

 ### Customer Demographics

-Total unique customers analyzed: 15,000
+* Total unique customers analyzed: 15,000
-Average customer age: 28.56 years
+* Average customer age: 28.56 years
-Average male age: 27.6 years | Average female age: 31.64 years Female customers are on average 4 years older than male customers Customer tenure ranges from 4 to 133 months, with an average of 44.39 months Long average tenure (~3.7 years) indicates strong customer retention
+* Average male age: 27.6 years | Average female age: 31.64 years
+* Female customers are on average 4 years older than male customers
+* Customer tenure ranges from 4 to 133 months, with an average of 44.39 months
+* Long average tenure (~3.7 years) indicates strong customer retention

 ### Purchasing Behavior

-Total basket transactions: 32,306
+* Total basket transactions: 32,306
-Total unique products purchased: 13,161
+* Total unique products purchased: 13,161
-Highest quantity purchased in a single year: 32,306 units (2019) 2019 recorded the most basket transactions: 1,500 baskets
+* Highest quantity purchased in a single year: 32,306 units (2019)
+* 2019 recorded the most basket transactions: 1,500 baskets

 ### Monthly Trends

-May recorded the highest monthly purchases with 19,209 transactions June followed with 13,097 transactions
+* May recorded the highest monthly purchases with 19,209 transactions
+* June followed with 13,097 transactions
-May–June is the peak buying season — suggesting potential for targeted promotions during this period
+* May–June is the peak buying season — suggesting potential for targeted promotions during this period

 ### Business Recommendations

-Focus marketing campaigns in April–May to capitalize on peak season demand High average tenure (44 months) suggests a loyal customer base — a loyalty rewards program could further improve retention Amsahini
+* Focus marketing campaigns in April–May to capitalize on peak season demand
+* High average tenure (44 months) suggests a loyal customer base — a loyalty rewards program could further improve retention
-Aspiring Data Analyst